For general inquiries

 Bianca Olivares (she/her/hers) serves as Paralegal for the Farmworker Unit of Legal Aid NC.
 As paralegal, she provides litigation support for cases, leads an outreach team, and conducts client education sessions.
 She is from Wilson, NC and received her Bachelor of Social Work and Psychology Minor from NC State University in 2017.
 Bianca started working with farmworkers through her work with Student Action with Farmworkers upon graduation and is eager to continue that work at Legal Aid in hopes of improving living and working conditions for farmworkers in NC and beyond.

-Johana Bravo leads the community outreach and education program which teaches farmworkers about their legal rights, how they can exercise those rights, and the services the farmworker unit provides.
-She also develops and maintains working relationships with statewide organizations focused on farmworker justice, and implements mass media community education about farmworkers’ rights.
+Katie Becker leads the community outreach and education program which teaches farmworkers about their legal rights, how they can exercise those rights, and how to access the services the farmworker unit provides.
+She also develops and maintains working relationships with statewide organizations focused on farmworker justice and implements mass media community education about farmworkers’ rights.
 In addition, she supervises interns and volunteers who assist with community education.
-Johana has a Bachelor of Science in Biology from the University of Kansas, where she also earned a Masters of Public Health with a concentration in Epidemiology.
-She has been working with the Latinx community since 2012 in rural and urban areas in Kansas and North Carolina with the goal of building healthier communities and eliminating health disparities through research, education, outreach, and evaluation of disease prevention programs.
+Katie has a Bachelor of Arts in psychology from Duke University, and she is finishing a Master of Arts in Global Security and Borders at Queen’s University Belfast.
+Before joining the Farmworker Unit, Katie was a bilingual program assistant at the UNC School of Law Clinical Programs, where she helped manage the law school’s ten pro bono clinics.
+In addition to Spanish, Katie speaks some French and basic Maya Mam.

 Holly Thompson ~ Human Trafficking Legal Fellow ~ Email